Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Visitor Centers and Museums

-When exploring Kumamoto Prefecture, you’ll find a variety of visitor centers and museums that offer a glimpse into the region’s rich history and culture.
+When exploring Kumamoto Prefecture, you’ll find a variety of visitor centres and museums that offer a glimpse into the region’s rich history and culture.

 Here are two must-visit locations: